telent/liminix/README.md

 This is not NixOS-on-your-router: it's aimed at devices that are underpowered for the full NixOS experience.
 It uses busybox tools, musl instead of GNU libc, and s6-rc instead of systemd.

+The Liminix name comes from Liminis, in Latin the genitive declension of "limen", or "of the threshold".
+Your router stands at the threshold of your (online) home and everything you send to/receive from the outside word goes across it.

 ## Building